curtisblackwell/github-gists/DOCUMENTATION.md

 ## Installation

-Unzip the download and place the `Gist` directory in your `site/addons` directory.
+1. Install from Composer `composer require doublethreedigital/github-gists`
+2. Start using tags in your views.

 ## Usage
 You can embed a Gist by using the `{{ gist }}` tag in your templates.